opf/openproject/docs/user-guide/project-overview/README.md

 You will see a list of all available project attributes in a pane on the right side of of your Project overview page.
 They may be grouped in sections.

+The project attributes are visible for users with the **View project attributes** permission enabled.

 ![Project overview page showing project attributes on the right side](openproject_user_guide_project_overview_project_attributes_section_new.png)

 To edit the value of any visible project attribute, click on the **Edit** (pencil) icon next to the name of the section containing that project attribute.
 A modal will be displayed with all the attributes in that section.

+The editing permission can be granted to users by enabling the **Edit project attributes** permission.

 ![Edit a project attribute section on project overview page](openproject_user_guide_project_overview_project_attributes_section_edit_new.png)